boladjivinny/olpy/README.md

 # Getting help
-To get support regarding this package, please log an issue or shoot me an email at hello@vinny.coach and I will make sure to answer as soon as possible.
+To get support regarding this package, please log an issue or shoot me an email at vinny.adjibi@outlook.com and I will make sure to answer as soon as possible.